python/cpython/Doc/extending/extending.rst

 .. index:: single: PyObject_CallObject()

-Later, when it is time to call the function, you call the C function :cfunc:`PyObject_CallObject`.
+Later, when it is time to call the function, you call the C function :c:func:`PyObject_CallObject`.
 This function has two arguments, both pointers to arbitrary Python objects: the Python function, and the argument list.
 The argument list must always be a tuple object, whose length is the number of arguments.
 To call the Python function with no arguments, pass in NULL, or an empty tuple; to call it with one argument, pass a singleton tuple.
-:cfunc:`Py_BuildValue` returns a tuple when its format string consists of zero or more format codes between parentheses.
+:c:func:`Py_BuildValue` returns a tuple when its format string consists of zero or more format codes between parentheses.
 For example::

    int arg;